Stock Market Data: Best Stock Market Databases & Datasets

-To determine the value of one share over the other, you need access to a stock price dataset.
-A stock prices dataset will tells you how much a company is worth in simple financial terms, as well as the speculative value of the share in question.
+To determine the value of one share over the other, you need access to a stock price dataset -this will tell you how much a company is worth in simple financial terms, as well as the speculative value of the share in question.

 We know that financial and stock market data is vital for any trader or investor to thrive.
 However, certain attributes of this data may be more important to you than others, depending on the analytics you need and the decisions you want to make.
 The best stock market data providers will supply stocks data which suits your specific use case seamlessly.

 What are the attributes of financial and stock market data?

 The most common attributes of financial and stock market data are to do with bidding, trading and financial ratios.
 Let’s look at each of these in more detail: